-This summer I have been closely working together with my colleague on a new edition of the Business Intelligence Tools Survey.
-We started this survey in 2007 and since then we have been watching the Business Intelligence market very closely.
+This summer, I’ve been closely working together with my colleague on a new edition of the Business Intelligence Tools Survey.
+We started this survey in 2007, and since then we’ve been watching the Business Intelligence market very closely.
 The new edition of the Business Intelligence tools survey compares eighteen major Business Intelligence tools on 169 key evaluation criteria, both technical and business.

 Three additional categories

-In this edition of the survey we have rewritten the whole report and we have added three additional categories:
+In this edition of the survey we’ve rewritten the whole report, and we added three additional categories:

 - Mobile Business Intelligence with 24 new criteria